 To date I’m particularly proud of the illustration I created for Adobe Photoshop, for their 25th anniversary in 2015.
 I was handpicked by them as one of the 25 most creative visual artists in the world aged under 25.
-I was so surprised when they contacted me because they were a dream company of mine to work with.
+Talk about surprised!
+They were a dream company of mine to work with.
 I didn’t think they’d work with an illustrator who had just broke into the industry.
-I was given a lot of creative freedom, encouraged to show the very best of my skills within a familiar theme.
+They offered a lot of creative freedom, encouraged me to show the very best of my skills within a familiar theme.
 The work was posted onAdobe Photoshop’s official Instagram account, and exhibited in their gallery.

 What do you enjoy doing when you’re not working?
 How do you find inspiration?